bramlefebvre/people_python/README.md

 - To get the development server running: "py manage.py runserver"
 - The server runs at http://localhost:8000
 - You can use Postman to do calls
-- In order to clear the test database:
--- To get in the shell: "py manage.py shell", then in the shell execute -- from people.models import Person
+- In order to clear the test database.
+To get in the shell: "py manage.py shell", then in the shell execute `from people.models import Person` and then `Person.objects.all().delete()`
--- Person.objects.all().delete()